 2 Day Workshop

-Participants complete a unique assessment tool the General Cultural Competency Profile GCCP to gauge their cultural competencies at training commencement.
-The GCCP provides each participant with a personal feedback report which allows them to continually improve their skills.
-This training has evidence of improving the cultural competencies of participants at training conclusion.
+- Participants are able to complete the General Cultural Competency Profile (GCCP) to gauge their baseline cultural competencies at training commencement.
+The GCCP provides each participant with a personal feedback report which allows them to continually improve their skills as an individual cultural supervision plan.

-- Understand the motivators and predictors of racial bias and develop the skills associated with cultural empathy
+- Understand the predictors of racial bias individually and organisationally and develop practical skills associated with cultural change

-- Increasing knowledge of Aboriginal health, history, government policies & culture & how this links with cultural competence
+- Increasing knowledge of Aboriginal health, history, and myths that drive racism in individuals and organisations and how this links with cultural competence

-- The impact of Identity Formation as a construct for supervision and support of Aboriginal employees
+- The impact of Black Identity Formation as a construct for supervision and support of Aboriginal employees

 - Managing the Retention of Aboriginal people in the workplace.